isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 </tbody>
 </table>
 <p>To maintain high standards for overseas-trained Paramedics and EMTs practicing
-in Singapore, please refer to the list of recognized foreign paramedic qualifications, which is reviewed periodically.</p>
+in Singapore, please refer to the list of recognised foreign paramedic qualifications, which is reviewed periodically.</p>
 <p>Applications are reviewed by UPEC with an estimated processing time of
 3-4 weeks.
 UPEC will notify you of the application outcome.</p>